 How to Get Reduced Rates for Therapy

 Many counselors and clinics offer sliding-scale fees based on your income and ability to pay.
-Many are also willing to negotiate fees even if they don’t already have a sliding scale in place.
-You’re more likely to be assessed a minimal fee or be able to get counseling for free at a local non-profit or public clinic if your income is at or below the Federal Poverty Level.
+Many are willing to negotiate fees if they don’t already have a sliding scale in place.
+You’ll pay the least at a local non-profit or public clinic.
+Your chances of getting therapy for free or for very little cost are even better if your income is at or below the Federal Poverty Level.

 How Much Does Therapy Cost If You Pay Out of Pocket?

-While the average cost for therapists listed on Thervo is $60 to $120 per session, this means that people who find a therapist through the site pay anywhere from $20 to $250 per hour.
+While the average cost for therapists listed on Thervo for 2023 is $50 to $150 per session, this means people who find a therapist through the site pay anywhere from $20 to $250 per hour.
 The cost range for therapy on Thumbtack changes based on the zip code you enter and may be higher or lower than the national average.